ts4z/irata/README.md

   tabs up at the same clock, eventually the browser will starve for connections.
 This looks like a server bug but isn't.
 * SSL isn't supported.
 Since I am running this in a Cloud Run instance, this is not currently a problem.
+Also, Let's Encrypt should be supported.
+* Pagination isn't supported in many places where it should be.
-* Pagination isn't supported.
-Since we have only a trivial number of users, this isn't a problem.
+  Since we have only a trivial number of users, this isn't a problem that has risen to the top of the stack yet.
 * Changing anything in site config means restarting the server, but this could be detected automatically.
 * Database doesn't notify for changes, so we can really only have a single